-As disclosed in Note 7, the Company has excise duties and VAT paid under protest amounting to P1.1 billion for certain Alkylate shipments.
+As disclosed in Note 7, the Company has excise duties and VAT paid under protest amounting to P2.8 billion for certain Alkylate shipments.

 Decision on the merits is pending with the Court of Tax Appeals ("CTA").
 The parties have concluded the presentation of their witnesses.
-The court is expected to set a deadline for the submission of the respective memoranda of the Parties.

 In the consolidated jurisdictional cases before the Supreme Court, the Office of the Solicitor General (OSG) filed a Motion to Lift TRO and for Immediate Resolution of the Consolidated Cases on 23 October 2020.
 PSPC filed its Comment/Opposition on 27 November 2020.
+In July 2021, the Supreme Court lifted the temporary restraining order (TRO) against the collection of excise tax for the Company's alkylate importations from March 2014 to April 2020 (principal amount involved is around P3.4 billion) and remanded the case to the Court of Tax Appeals (CTA) for the latter to determine the propriety of issuing a TRO / injunction in favor of the Company.